Facebook blocks #ResignmModi posts for hours, restores it calling it a mistake | Technology

 The US government has told its citizens to leave India as soon as possible.

-Social media timelines are filled with SOS calls with people looking for oxygen cylinders, medicines, hospital beds, plasma donors, and ventilators.
-Organizations across the spectrum have come forward to support the fight against the COVID pandemic.
+Social media timelines are filled with SOS calls with people looking for oxygen cylinders, medicines, hospital beds, plasma donors and ventilators.
+Organisations across the spectrum have come forward to support the fight against the COVID pandemic.

 Just a few days back, Twitter and other social media platforms removed about 100 posts and URLs after the government asked them to remove content that was critical of the handling of the current medical crisis or spreading fake news around the pandemic.

-Reports citing the Lumen Database, an independent research project studying cease and desist letters concerning online content, suggested that more than 50 posts - including those by a Member of Parliament, MLA, and filmmakers - were removed by Twitter on government request.
+Reports citing Lumen database, an independent research project studying cease and desist letters concerning online content, suggested that more than 50 posts - including those by a Member of Parliament, MLA and filmmakers - were removed by Twitter on government request.

 Government sources had said the social media platforms were asked to remove the posts and URLs (uniform resource locators) to ''prevent obstructions in the fight against the pandemic'' and disruption of public order due to the said posts.

-They had added that the order was issued given the misuse of social media platforms by certain users to spread fake or misleading information and create panic about the pandemic in the society ''by using unrelated, old and out of the context images or visuals, communally sensitive posts and misinformation about COVID-19 protocols''.
+They had added that the order was issued in view of the misuse of social media platforms by certain users to spread fake or misleading information and create panic about the pandemic in the society ''by using unrelated, old and out of the context images or visuals, communally sensitive posts and misinformation about COVID-19 protocols''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)